justinrsmith/local-weather-cli-go/README.md

 # Local Weather CLI

-Lightweight CLI for quickly checking the current weather
+Lightweight CLI for quickly checking the current weather in your terminal.

 ## Installation